Updated July 21, 2023

 Definition of Inventory Turnover Ratio

-In this article, we will learn about the Inventory Turnover Ratio.
 Turnover stands for the number of times we rotate a particular aspect of the business, therefore inventory turnover makes inventory the center of attraction and shows how many times the inventory comes in and goes out in a given period of time as a symbol of the efficiency of the company and the demand for the product.
 The ratio is abbreviated as ITR for convenience.

-A product that is of high demand will have a very high inventory turnover ratio and the ratio also suggests how quickly the inventory is being sold.
+A product that is in high demand will have a very high inventory turnover ratio and the ratio also suggests how quickly the inventory is being sold.
 If the turnover is high, then we can assume that the product is not about to get obsolete.
 If the turnover is low, it means that the inventory is piling up in the company and that implies too much money being blocked in the same.
 It might be the case that the product is no longer desired by the consumers as it has become obsolete and therefore will become a liability for the company if it sells it for lower price or doesn’t sell it at all